joeldba/dwm-dba/README.md

 * activetagindicatorbar - uses a bar instead of a small square to indicate tag focus
 * restartsig - allows the user to restart dwm without having to restart X (bound to Mod + Shift + R)
 * cyclelayouts - easy cycling between layouts using Mod+Ctrl+, and Mod+Control+.
+* alpha - translucent top panel when used w/ a compositor (i.e picom)